UBC-CIC/InvasivePlants/docs/DeploymentGuide.md

 REACT_APP_S3_BASE_URL
 ```

-Then, one can install all packages using the command below at ```InvasivePlants/frontend/```,
+Then, one can install all packages at ```InvasivePlants/frontend/``` using:

 ```bash
 npm install
 ```

-Afterward, one can run the application by running,
+Afterward, one can run the application by running:
 ```bash
 npm start
 ```